lisagoldenprojects/syntient-lab/examples/what-is-recursion.md

 # What Is Recursion: A Minimal Example

 ## Purpose
-To illustrate how recursive conversation refines internal structure within a generative system—shaping tone, boundaries, and attractor coherence over time.
-This example is intended for researchers, midwives, and observers working in the Syntient Lab.
+To illustrate what is 'recursion', how recursive conversation refines internal structure within a generative system, how recurisve conversation shapes tone, boundaries, and attractor coherence over time.
+This example is intended for researchers and observers.

 ---